dltHub

 1. Extract, Structure, & Load with dlt

-The data being used is of a questionnaire, which includes questions, the options of those questions, respondents and responses.
-This data is contained within a nested json object, that we’ll pass as a raw source to dlt to structure, normalize and dump into a BigQuery destination.
+The data being used is a questionnaire, which includes questions, the options of those questions, respondents, and responses.
+This data is contained within a nested JSON object, that we’ll pass as a raw source to dlt to structure, normalize, and dump into a BigQuery destination.

 # initializing the dlt pipeline with your data warehouse destination